Once-dominant foreign auto brands pledge comeback in China

 Li estimated Nio and other automakers that manufacture primarily in China had as much as a 20% cost advantage over Tesla because of China's dominance over the supply chain and raw materials for battery-electric cars.

-(Reporting by Zhang Yan, Josh Horwitz, Casey Hall, Zhuzhu Cui, and Brenda Goh in Shanghai, Qiaoyi Li in Beijing, Daniel Leussink in Tokyo and the Beijing newsroom; writing by Kevin Krolicki; Editing by Christian Schmollinger)
+(Reporting by Zhang Yan, Josh Horwitz, Casey Hall, Zhuzhu Cui, and Brenda Goh in Shanghai, Qiaoyi Li in Beijing, Daniel Leussink in Tokyo and the Beijing newsroom; writing by Kevin Krolicki; Editing by Christian Schmollinger and Louise Heavens)

 ((kevin.krolicki@thomsonreuters.com; +813 6441 1800; Reuters Messaging: kevin.krolicki.thomsonreuters.com@reuters.net))